-- Such courses will be used in the fulfillment of degree requirements but may not count toward GPA, units, or major requirements.
+- Such courses will be used in the fulfillment of degree requirements but schools vary in policy as to whether they will apply to GPA, units or major requirements.

 - Such courses are not regularly offered at Washington University.

-- Registration for such courses requires preliminary approval of the student’s major/department adviser, the student’s division office or dean, and the academic department of the host university.
+- Registration for such courses requires preliminary approval of the student’s major/department advisor, the student’s division office or dean, and the academic department of the host university.

 - Students at the home institution have first claim on course enrollment (i.e., a desired course at SLU or UMSL may be fully subscribed and unable to accept WashU students).